Navigation and Interface

 Outputs

-The Output interface controls loading data from the Data Hub to external systems, or the Data Warehouse layers.
+The Output page controls loading data from the hub tables to external systems.
 Each output provides tabs of Settings, Mapping, and Process for configuration and monitoring of the output.
 Sources are mapped to Outputs and added columns are mapped to source fields available.
 Use the arrows in the bottom right to navigate through pages of column mappings.

 For more information regarding Outputs, refer to the User Manual's Outputs documentation.